PNY Core: Philanthropy 101

 Presenters: Carolyn Peters, Philanthropy New York; Donita Volkwijn, Philanthropy New York

-Presenters: Jennifer Ching, North Star Fund; Joy Chia, Astraea Foundation
+Presenters: Joy Chia, Astraea Foundation; Rickke Mananzala, New York Foundation

-Provides a broad overview of the philanthropic sector, from what motivates philanthropies to give to identifying the types of grantmakers, to discussing the role of the nonprofit sector as a service provider, and its relationship with both the private and public sectors.
+• Unlock the mysteries of the philanthropic sector!
+This session offers a comprehensive overview of what drives philanthropies to give, the different types of grantmakers, and the vital role the nonprofit sector plays as a service provider.
+Discover how foundations interact with both the private and public sectors to create lasting change.

 Presenters: Jennifer Negron, The Pinkerton Foundation; Tarik Ward, ELMA Philanthropic Services

-Presenters: Kenneth Austin, The Wallace Foundation; Nick Hodges, Rockefeller Philanthropy Advisors
+Presenters: Kenneth Austin, Trinity Church Wall Street Philanthropies; Hayley Smith, Rockefeller Philanthropy Advisors

-Presenters: Doug Bauer, The Clark Foundation; Rahsaan Harris, Citizens Committee for New York City; Patricia A. Swann, The New York Community Trust
+Presenters: Doug Bauer, The Clark Foundation; Rahsaan Harris, PhD, Princeton University; Shawn V. Morehead, The New York Community Trust

 For any questions, comments, and/or recommendations, please contact Carolyn Peters, Manager of Learning.